The Great North: Development

 On September 28, 2018, it was first announced that the series was in development, from creators Wendy and Lizzie Molyneux and Minty Lewis, with Loren Bouchard also set to executive produce.
 The series was officially given a series order by Fox on May 9, 2019, with Fox Entertainment producing, Bento Box Entertainment animating and 20th Television distributing.
 The underlying rights to the show are jointly held between Fox Corporation and 20th Television, which used to be under the same corporate umbrella as the rest of Fox before being sold to Disney in March 2019.

 On May 13, 2019, it was announced that the series was set to premiere in 2020, but on May 11, 2020, this was revised to a premiere mid-season the 2020–21 television season.
 Later, a February 2021 premiere was announced.
 On June 22, 2020, Fox renewed the series for a second season ahead of its premiere.

 On December 18, 2020, it was confirmed that the series would premiere on February 14, 2021, as part of Fox's Animation Domination programming block.
 On December 22, 2020, a special preview on January 3, 2021, was announced.
 On May 17, 2021, the day after the first-season finale was broadcast, Fox renewed the series for a third season.
 The second season premiered on September 26, 2021.
 The third season premiered on September 25, 2022.
 A fourth season has also been picked up.
 The fourth season premiered on January 7, 2024.
 On January 27, 2024, co-creator Wendy Molyneux announced that a fifth season was ordered.

-On October 3, 2025, Fox canceled the series after five seasons, to make more room for Fox bringing back American Dad! to their lineup.
+On October 3, 2025, Fox canceled the series after five seasons, to make room for the return of American Dad! to the network.